Living with Down's syndrome

-- use play to help your child learn – for example, show them how to play with their toys and use toys to help encourage them to reach, grasp and move
+- using play to help your child learn – for example, show them how to play with their toys and use toys to encourage them to reach, grasp and move

-- name and talk about the things your child is looking at and is interested in
+- naming and talking about the things your child is looking at and is interested in

-- give your child the opportunity to mix with other children
+- giving your child the opportunity to mix with other children

-- encourage your child to be as independent as possible from an early age with activities such as feeding and dressing, getting ready for bed, brushing teeth, going to the toilet
+- encouraging your child to be as independent as possible from an early age with activities such as feeding and dressing, getting ready for bed, brushing teeth, and going to the toilet

-- play games to teach vocabulary and word recognition – a home visiting teacher or speech and language therapist (see below) can give you some ideas
+- playing games to teach vocabulary and word recognition – a home visiting teacher or speech and language therapist can give you some ideas

 However, it's important to find a balance between "special" activities and normal things families do to ensure your child grows up within a happy, loving and active family environment.

 As with all new babies, at times they will need to fit in with what is going on around them and the needs of other family members.
 Not everything you do with your baby needs to be educational or meaningful.
 Any fun activity with family can be beneficial.

 A number of different professionals experienced in caring for children with Down's syndrome will be able to help you with any difficulties you or your child are having.